 When blood glucose levels drop too low, it's called hypoglycemia.
 Very low blood sugar levels can cause severe symptoms that require immediate treatment.

-Parents of kids with diabetes need to take a few extra steps to keep blood sugar levels under control on sick days.
+Parents need to take a few extra steps to keep blood sugar levels under control when kids who have diabetes are sick.